 CTMP - A Basic Skincare Routine

 If you’re new to skincare and looking to build a simple, hassle-free skincare routine, look no further!
-As former amateurs who have now graduated to full-time skincare enthusiasts, we know how confusing (read: overwhelming) it can be to distinguish between products, learn how to layer them and finally – gauge if they are even working.
+As former amateurs who have now graduated to full-time skincare follower, we know how confusing (read: overwhelming) it can be to distinguish between products, learn how to layer them and finally – gauge if they are even working.
 And don’t get us started on scary-sounding terms like skincare ‘acids’ and exfoliating ‘peels’!
 (Trust us, they’re actually great for your skin)

 But more on that later!
 For now, let’s dive into CTMP–a simple and basic skincare routine that is easy to build, follow, and most importantly, stick to.